spuder/yeet/README.md

 ## Why would anyone want this? :confused:

-You don't. :stop: Please don't use this.
+You don't. :stop_sign: Please don't use this.
 Its stupid and pointless and you really shouldn't install it on a production server.

 ## No really, why did you make this?  :see_no_evil: